TimKam/vscode-vale/README.md

 If your setup does not let you to add `vale` to `$PATH`, please [open an issue][issue].

 If vale is too old the extension fails to activate.
-In this case please update Vale; the error message will tell you the required version.
+In this case please update Vale; the error message tells you the required version.

 [1]: https://errata-ai.github.io/vale/#installation